Save the Purple Line! Write now to Governor-elect Hogan at firstname.lastname@example.org.

 The Silver Spring Civic Center faces the ice rink and Ellsworth Avenue.
 It is an eight minute walk north from the Silver Spring Metro Station.
 Many bus routes can take you to and from the meeting.
 Ride-On #15 and #19 stop at the corner of Wayne Ave. & Fenton St.; Metrobus routes Z6 and Z8 and Ride-On routes #9 and #12 stop along Colesville Road; Ride-On #16, #17, and #20 pass by on Fenton St. If coming by car, plentiful evening parking is available at the Wayne Avenue garage and is (despite ACT's advocacy against subsidies for drivers) free.

-- November 11 - To be announced
+- February 10 - speaker to be announced